-When COVID-19 first exploded in February, the global tourism industry struggled to comprehend the enormity of the problem at hand.
-But then, as international borders around the world slammed shut in mid-March, the prospect of a prolonged industry-wide meltdown became terrifyingly real.
+When COVID-19 first exploded, the global tourism industry struggled to comprehend the enormity of the problem at hand.
+But then, as international borders around the world slammed shut in mid-March 2020, the prospect of a prolonged industry-wide meltdown became terrifyingly real.

 It’s impossible to understate the devastating effect this pandemic has had on the travel industry, nor is it possible to predict when the sector will land on its feet again.
 But as the world learns to live with coronavirus—whether through better testing, treatment, or an effective vaccine—the tourism industry will rise from the ashes again.